Generalizations to Corrections for the Effects of Measurement Error in Approximately Consistent Methodologies: Generalizations of the Methods

-The SIMEX correction is only approximately consistent.
+Just as with regression calibration, the SIMEX correction is only approximately consistent.
 The quality of the approximation is determined by (1) the quality of the extrapolant, and (2) how well the matching of the first two moments of $X_{bij}^*(-1)$ and $X_i$ approximates the matching of their distributions.
-As a result, if the extrapolant is correctly specified and, for instance, $X_{bij}^*(\lambda)$ is normally distributed, then SIMEX is consistent.
-The estimator $\widehat{\Theta}_\text{SIMEX}$ is generally asymptotically normal and is consistent for $\Theta_\text{SIMEX}$, the limit of $\G\{X_{bij}^*(\lambda)\}$ as $\lambda\to-1$.
+As a result, if the extrapolant is correctly specified and, for instance, $X_{bij}^*(\lambda)$ is normally distributed, then SIMEX is consistent. $\widehat{\Theta}_\text{SIMEX}$ will be consistent for $\lim_{\lambda\to-1} \G\left\{X_{bij}^*(\lambda)\right\}$, which we call $\Theta_\text{SIMEX}$, and will generally be asymptotically normal.